 Every Director receives a basic fee.
-In addition, he receives a Chairman's fee if he is the Chairman of the Board, as well as the relevant Board Committee fee (depending on whether he served in the capacity as the Chairman or as a member of the relevant Board Committee) for each position he held on a Board Committee, during FY2016-17.
-Non-executive Directors, who ceased to be a director during any part of the financial year, are paid pro-rated fees for the term of their office.
-Each Director also receives an attendance fee for each Board meeting and Board Committee meeting attended by him during the financial year.
+In addition, he/she receives a Chairman's fee if he/she is the Chairman of the Board, as well as the relevant Board Committee fee (depending on whether he/she served in the capacity as the Chairman or as a member of the relevant Board Committee) for each position held on a Board Committee.
+Non-executive Directors who cease to be a director during any part of the financial year are paid pro-rated fees for the term of their office.
+Each Director also receives an attendance fee for each Board meeting and Board Committee meeting attended by him/her during the financial year.
 The attendance fees for Board and Board Committee meetings vary according to whether the meeting is held in the state/country in which the Director is ordinarily resident and whether the Director is attending in person or via teleconference/video conference.

-Whilst the Remuneration and Human Resource Committee is mindful that non-executive Directors should not be over-compensated, it is of the view that competitive and equitable remuneration will attract, motivate and retain Directors with the necessary experience and capabilities and desired attributes who can contribute to the Company's future development and growth.

-The Board believes that the existing fee structure is appropriate for the requirements of the Company, taking into account factors such as effort and time spent and responsibilities of the Directors.
+Whilst the Remuneration and Human Resource Committee is of the view that non-executive Directors should not be over-compensated, it is mindful that competitive and equitable remuneration will attract, motivate and retain Directors with the necessary experience and capabilities and desired attributes who can contribute to the Company's future development and growth.
+The revised scale of fees takes into consideration factors such as the scope and extent of a director's responsibilities and obligations, the level of contribution, the effort and time spent by the Directors and the Chairman, and also references against comparable benchmarks of similar sized companies.